BearWare/TeamTalk5Setup/Manual/userinterface.md

 ## Banned Users Dialog {#bannedusersdlg}

-The Banned Users dialog shows the IP-addresses which are currently blocked by the server.
+The Banned Users dialog shows the users who are currently blocked by the server.
 Here is an example of users which have been banned on a server.